dvdjg/mcp-office/src/docs/ai_assistant_guide.md

 ## Overview

 The Office MCP Server provides a set of tools for automating Microsoft Office applications (Word, Excel, PowerPoint) and managing files/resources.
+By default, the server communicates using STDIO.
+For network communication, it can be configured to run on a specific port (e.g., 3000) by setting the `OFFICE_MCP_PORT` environment variable.

 AI assistants translate user prompts (e.g., “Merge two Word documents”) into MCP tool invocations (e.g., `word.merge`) to perform tasks like applying styles, creating tables, or exporting documents.
 The server leverages FastMCP features like `instructions`, `annotations`, `reportProgress`, `imageContent`/`audioContent`, `addResourceTemplate` (for `office://` URIs), `authenticate`, `addPrompt`, and `requestSampling` to enable sophisticated interactions.
 This guide helps AI assistants identify tools, invoke them correctly, and access additional resources.

 ---